peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

   hundreds of thousands for the final five samples amplified with these primers (good).
 The first 13 samples were amplified with the MOL16S primers, but still have low levels of sequences matching the SPH16S primers (bad).
-* The "Seq-count" column is after applying the minimum abundance threshold (here 10).
+* The "Read count" column is after applying the minimum abundance threshold (here 10).
 Two negative controls still have reads, lifting the threshold to 20 or more would fix this.
 These are *Sphaerium simile* in mock community ``NFSC3PRO3``, and an unknown in river sample ``BIM4M``.